 – Jessi Snyder.

-After the success in East Porterville, Self-Help Enterprises moved on to using GIS Cloud to stake proposed water service locations for smaller drought projects in the communities of Okieville and Monson, and a water distribution system replacement project in Seville.
+After the success in East Porterville, Self-Help Enterprises moved on to using GIS Cloud to stake proposed water service locations for smaller drought projects in the communities of Okieville and Monson, and a replacement project for the water distribution system in Seville.

-With GIS Cloud, Self-Help Enterprises has found a perfect solution for managing a large scale project and having precise location information on the water distribution system, which helped them in streamlining their processes, increased efficiency, and provided the better coordination between all stakeholders in the project.
+With GIS Cloud, Self-Help Enterprises got a perfect solution for managing a large scale project and having precise location information on the water distribution system, which helped them in streamlining their processes, increased efficiency, and provided the better coordination between all stakeholders in the project.

 Three key GIS Cloud features which they highlighted as the most important for them were: